 - Attorney representing the registrant at present or Attorney for an immediate or surviving family member of the person named in the certificate.
 Must have a letter of representation on original letterhead.
 Attorney Bar Number is needed on application.
 If attorney's Paralegal/Court runner: Must have letter from attorney's original letterhead stating the case docket number, attorney's bar number, and the name of the person to whom the document is to be released.

 - Non relative with authorization from registrant: Must have a letter of authorization and a copy of applicant's state identification card or driver's license.
-Letter must state the registrant's name, birthday and the name of the person authorized to pick up the birth certificate.
+Letter must state the registrant's name and birthday, and supply the name of the person authorized to pick up the birth certificate.